 You can ask your county elections office to send you a new ballot and void the old one.
 You can also still show up to the polls and vote on a provisional ballot.

 The Pennsylvania Department of State's ballot tracking website lets you check your ballot status online, including whether your application has been approved, the ballot has been mailed, and whether it’s been received/recorded once you send it back.

 If you include your email address when applying to vote by mail, you should also get emails notifying you of changes to your ballot status.
 And you can always call your county office to check your status.

-If voters place the ballot directly into the return envelope, it’s “naked.”
-A "naked" ballot will not be counted.
+If voters place the ballot directly into the return envelope, it is considered "naked.”
+A naked ballot will not be counted.

 You only need to show ID if this is your first time voting in that precinct, i.e. if you have moved to a new neighborhood or are newly registered.
 Otherwise, you won’t need a photo ID and shouldn’t be asked for it.

-OSI enriches the collegiate experience and serves the campus community through the active involvement of students, faculty and staff in quality programs and organizations.
-Below are addional resources to assist our campus community.
+OSI enriches the collegiate experience and serves the campus community through the active involvement of students, faculty, and staff in quality programs and organizations.
+Below are additional resources to assist our campus community.